camoy/typeical/README.md

 npm install
 ```

-To create a database, edit `data/migrate.sql` and changed `MYPATH.csv` to the path of the data.
-Running the following will create the database:
+To create a database, edit `data/migrate.sql` and change `MYPATH.csv` to the path of the data.
+Running the following will create the database in `data.db`:

 ```
 sqlite3 data.db